 Community Services Qualification Pathways

-By completing the CHC43415 Certificate IV in Leisure and Health course you will also have the option of continuing on to complete the CHC53415 Diploma of Leisure and Health course through Australis.
+After completing the CHC43415 Certificate IV in Leisure and Health, you may be interested in continuing on to complete the CHC53415 Diploma of Leisure and Health with Australis.

-To assist our students we’ve developed a strong relationship with Diversional & Recreation Therapy Australia (DRTA) which you can apply to for membership upon completing one of our Leisure and Health courses.
+We have a strong relationship with Diversional & Recreation Therapy Australia (DRTA)and you will be able to apply for membership with them upon completing one of our Leisure and Health courses.

 Delivery & Support